HeavyMedl/HowToJavaScript/README.md

 Similarly, when you click on this link, maxcdn returns you the CSS file you requested as a minified CSS file.

 What happens when you can't reach a remote file like the above two?
 Well, its good practice to keep a local copy that your own web server can serve to the user in case Google's URL breaks.
-Typically a static file's relative path look something like this: `HowToJavaScript/js/intern.js`. `/js/` designates the JavaScript directory that we keep all of our JavaScript organized in.
+Typically a static file's relative path will look something like this: `HowToJavaScript/js/intern.js`. `/js/` designates the JavaScript directory that we keep all of our JavaScript organized in.

-###Task 1: dynamically retrieving CSS from a CDN using JavaScript.
+###Task 1: Dynamically retrieving CSS from a CDN using JavaScript.
 ---

 So our `intern.html` page looks pretty ugly, right?
 We need to fetch the styles sheet (CSS) to support the front end framework we're leveraging named *Twitter Bootstrap*.
 Twitter Bootstrap was developed by..
-Twitter developers and it offers a beautiful user interface (UI) for stylistically challenged developers like me.
-We have the proper HTML attributes in place, we just need the CSS and JavaScript.
+Twitter Bootstrap offers a beautiful user interface (UI) for stylistically challenged developers like me.
+We have the proper Bootstrap specific class attributes in our HTML, we just need the CSS and JavaScript.
 First the CSS, though.

 There are a couple of ways of doing this.
 Typically people like to include CSS directly in the `<head>` element of their HTML like this: